OFFICE OF HUMAN RESOURCES & INSTITUTIONAL EFFECTIVENESS

-Fayetteville Technical Community College Accreditation
+Fayetteville Technical Community College Accreditation and Complaint Procedures

 FTCC is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 The Commission has authorized FTCC to offer certificates, diplomas, and associate’s degrees.

-Fayetteville Technical Community College Student Grievance Procedure
+Fayetteville Technical Community College Student Grievance Procedures

 Pursuant to the United States Department of Education's Program Integrity Rule, Fayetteville Technical Community College, and all other colleges or universities that receive Title IV monies, is required to provide all prospective and current students with contact information of the state agency or agencies that handle complaints against postsecondary education institutions.
 Additionally, State Authorization is required from any State where students may be residing for any curriculum courses offered via distance learning or correspondence education within that particular state.
 FTCC is current working with State agencies to obtain appropriate State Authorizations.
 FTCC has a Student Grievance Policy (Page 40) that students are encouraged to utilize prior to filing a complaint with a state agency or agencies.
 For information or questions about this procedure, contact Dr. David Brand, Vice-President for Academic and Student Services, 910-678-8370, firstname.lastname@example.org.
 For a list of contacts from each state in which a student may file a complaint, click this link